openstack-archive/group-based-policy/doc/source/usage.rst

    Resource                       Description
 ========================= ===================================================
 Service Chain Nodes       Logical devices providing network services of a particular type (LB, firewall, etc.)
 Service Chain Spec        Ordered grouping of service chain nodes.
-Specs may be used in the defintion of a "redirect" action.
+Specs may be used in the definition of a "redirect" action.
 Service Chain Instance    Specific instantiation of service chain spec between Policy Groups.
 Instances are created automatically when a service chain is activated as part of a Rule Set.
 ========================= ===================================================